8. Model Output:

 T:cell_methods = "time: mean" ;

 The cell_methods attribute for the temperature variable indicates that it is being output as a time averaged field.
-If temperature was instantaneous then the cell_methods attribute would not be present since instantaneous is the default.
+If temperature was instantaneous then the cell_methods attribute would either not be present since instantaneous is the default, or it can be present with the value of point.
+CF cell methods for details on this attribute.

 The variables date and datesec are for convenience only; they don’t play any role in terms of CF compliance.
 The date variable is an integer which is encoded to contain the digits YYYYMMDD where YYYY, MM, and DD are the year, month, and day of month respectively. datesec is the integer number of seconds past 0Z in the current day.
 The variables date and datesec are redundant in the sense that they can be recovered from the time variable via a date calculation using the specified calendar.